Multi Script

 ---|

-Event parameters to be used with
+Event parameters which can be used with

 |